mikeysWrld/mikeysWrld/README.md

 ## 👋 About Me
 Hi — I'm **Michael** (aka `mikeysWrld`).
-I like building small, focused projects, exploring retro UX, and shipping things that are fun and useful.
+I like building small, focused projects, and shipping things that are fun and useful.

 - 🔭 Currently working on: *the next sports app that will dominate the market*
-- 🌱 Learning: better UX, infra automation, and vision techniques
+- 🌱 Learning: infra automation, and vision techniques
-- ⚡ Fun: retro terminal art, pixel fonts, and tiny animations
+- ⚡ Fun: blinkers

 ---